 *://cdn.url/followed by the directory or file you would like to exclude from cache. (cdn.url can be replaced with your CDN URL or by one your Delivery Domains)

-- In the DO section select the Do Not Cache rule to apply the
+- In the THEN section select the Do Not Cache rule to to remove the

 Adding the AND HTTP Mehtod option is optional in this case.
 But in the above example, this will apply the rule only to POST requests to this website's administrative page.

 Since this rule modifies a public response header to the CDN Response, verify the new EdgeRule by checking the headers from any CDN asset using browser inspect tools or cURL requests.